pavelhoral/wrensec-docs/Java-Style-Guide.md

 ## 6. Programming Practices
 ### 6.1 `@Override`: always used
-A method is marked with the `@Override` annotation whenever it is legal.
+A method must be marked with the `@Override` annotation whenever it is legal.
 This includes a class method overriding a superclass method, a class method implementing an interface method, and an interface method respecifying a superinterface method.

 **Exception:** `@Override` may be omitted when the parent method is `@Deprecated`.

 ### 6.2 Caught exceptions: not ignored
 Except as noted below, it is very rarely correct to do nothing in response to a caught exception.
 (Typical responses are to log it, or if it is considered "impossible", rethrow it as an `AssertionError`.)

-When it truly is appropriate to take no action whatsoever in a catch block, the reason this is justified is explained in a comment.
+When it truly is appropriate to take no action whatsoever in a catch block, the reason this is justified must be explained in a comment.

 ```Java
 try {